-This Plan recommends improvements at all existing off-road cycling facility locations as well as the development of 19 additional trail and bike park locations and three urban off-road cycling trail corridors, see Figure 12.
+This Plan recommends improvements at all existing off-road cycling facility locations as well as the development of 19 additional trail and bike park locations and three urban off-road cycling trail corridors, see Figure 14.
 These locations were selected based on community input, the needs assessment and level of service goals, site screening process, and technical analysis.
+The recommended sites identified in this plan are good candidates to meet the level of service goals.
+However, it is unlikely that all 22 projects could be funded, built and maintained given current resources.
+The City will need to prioritize the recommended sites and balance off-road cycling with other needs for parks and recreation uses within the limited space within the City's publicly-owned lands.